nic-nicol/nic-elapsed-remain-timer/README.md

 ```

 To test it, go to 'dev tools' > 'template'

-In the left hand test window, select all and replace with the code above.
+In the left hand test window, select all the demo code and replace with the code above.

-you should now see the results displayed on the right hand window.
+You should now see the results displayed on the right hand window.

 ![image](https://github.com/nic-nicol/nic-elapsed-remain-timer/assets/98160640/74dc3c0f-6c43-4afe-8750-f84de20735c5)
 ![image](https://github.com/nic-nicol/nic-elapsed-remain-timer/assets/98160640/42065df8-6ed5-4378-98ef-6e69b78dbe8e)

 Now, Im not 100% sure what your test results will look like just now.
-You can see mine show the friendly name of each of the 3 sensors and their values, but you haven't inputted a start date or runtime yet, so don't panic just yet.
-Go back to your two helpers and imput a date and runtime there and you should see a result now.
+You can see mine show the friendly name of each of the 3 sensors and their values, but you haven't inputted a start date or runtime yet, so don't panic! (yet!)

+Go back to your two helpers and imput a date and runtime and back in Dev tools you should see a result now.

 the three friendly names are:
 "demo Time Elapsed 01"